Key Clinical Updates in Pityriasis Rosea

 Pityriasis rosea.
 (Used, with permission, from TG Berger, MD, Dept. Dermatology, UCSF.)

 Pityriasis rosea with scaling lesions following skin lines and resembling a Christmas tree.
 (Used, with permission, from EJ Mayeaux, MD, in Usatine RP, Smith MA, Mayeaux EJ Jr, Chumley H, Tysinger J. The Color Atlas of Family Medicine.
 McGraw-Hill, 2009.)

 Serologic testing for syphilis should be performed if at least a few perfectly typical lesions are not present and especially if there are palmar and plantar or mucous membrane lesions or adenopathy, features that are suggestive of secondary syphilis (eFigure 6–21) (eFigure 6–22).
 Tinea corporis may present with red, slightly scaly plaques, but rarely are there more than a few lesions of tinea corporis compared to the many lesions of pityriasis rosea (eFigure 6–23).
 A potassium hydroxide examination should be performed to exclude a fungal cause.
 Seborrheic dermatitis on occasion presents on the body with poorly demarcated patches over the sternum, in the pubic area, and in the axillae.
 Tinea versicolor lacks the typical collarette rimmed lesions (eFigure 6–24).
-Guttate or plaque psoriasis is an important diagnostic ...
+Guttate or plaque psoriasis is ...